CCMurphy-dev/muninn-releases/docs/DEPARTMENT_SETUP_GUIDE.md

 - Verify case paths in exam config are absolute paths
 - Check paths are accessible from trainee machines
 - Ensure case folders contain valid DICOM files

+### "PIN entry failing"

+- PINs are 4-6 digits only (no letters or symbols)
+- Trainee may be entering the wrong PIN
+- Check audit log for `pin_failed` entries
+- Administrator can reset the PIN in Muninn Admin

+### "Database backup not created"

+- Verify write permissions to `tracking/backups/` folder
+- Check available disk space
+- Manual backup can be created via Department Settings

 ### Different path on different platforms